modina-eu/sfdcanbac-best-chat/app/docs/airtable.md

 ![gallery](https://cdn.glitch.global/61984d65-52b6-418b-b420-2547b4acca3d/airtable-add-attachments.png?v=1693751898749)

-And I would delete "Assignee" and "Status" as they look too corporate.
+And I would delete "Assignee" and "Status" as they look too corporate to me lol

 ![delete](https://cdn.glitch.global/61984d65-52b6-418b-b420-2547b4acca3d/airtable-delete-field.png?v=1693756236808)

 Then, we add "links".
 Again click on the plus sign, this time select the first option "Link to another record" and select Table 1.
 Leave the default options and "Create field".
 There will be a popup but you can "Skip" it.
+Links are a great way to draw connections between the cards instead of setting categories.

 ![link](https://cdn.glitch.global/61984d65-52b6-418b-b420-2547b4acca3d/airtable-link.png?v=1693756235452)